MicrosoftDocs/azure-ai-docs/articles/search/search-howto-managed-identities-cosmos-db.md

 ```

 >[!NOTE]
-> If the `IdentityAuthType` property is not specified at all, then Azure AI Search defaults to the _legacy_ approach to ensure backward compatibility.
+> If the `IdentityAuthType` property is not part of the connection string, then Azure AI Search defaults to the _legacy_ approach to ensure backward compatibility.

 ### User-assigned managed identity